awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectModerationLabels.md

 For information about moderation labels, see [Detecting Unsafe Content](moderation.md)\.

 You pass the input image either as base64\-encoded image bytes or as a reference to an image in an Amazon S3 bucket\.
-If you use the Amazon CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
+If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
 The image must be either a PNG or JPEG formatted file\.

 ## Request Syntax<a name="API_DetectModerationLabels_RequestSyntax"></a>